dtczhl/FedTuning/README.md

 Result visualization scripts are under ResultAnalysis/.

-* decision_trajectory.py: visualize trajectories of M and E. Below are few examples when alpha = beta = gamma = delta = 0.25 (a tough case of no preference) and the penalty factor is adjusted.
+* decision_trajectory.py: visualize trajectories of M and E. Below are few examples when alpha = beta = gamma = delta = 0.25 (a tough case of equal preference) and we change the penalty factor.

 Improvement | Penalty | Trajectory
 :---: | :---:    | :---: